dmcg/minutest/docs/generating-tests.md

 class GeneratingExampleTests : JUnit5Minutests {

     val summary = listOf(
-        "▾ root",
+        "root",
-        "    ▾ an empty stack",
+        "  an empty stack",
-        "        ✓ is empty",
+        "    is empty",
-        "        ✓ can push",
+        "    can push",
-        "        ✓ cant pop",
+        "    cant pop",
-        "    ▾ a stack with one item",
+        "  a stack with one item",
-        "        ✓ is not empty",
+        "    is not empty",
-        "        ✓ can push",
+        "    can push",
-        "        ✓ can pop",
+        "    can pop",
-        "        ✓ has the item on top"
+        "    has the item on top"
     )

-    override val tests = rootContext<StringStack>(willRun(summary)) {
+    override val tests = rootContext<StringStack>(checkedAgainst { assertEquals(summary, it) }) {

         fixture { StringStack() }